Today we have an interview with Lita. She placed 6th in the Open Category Level 1 in the latest Venus Index Contest.

 After a couple of months, she got in great shape, started getting comments on her fit physique and found some wonderful women in the Venus Community.

 And when she saw the possibility to compete in one of the Venus Index Contests, she jumped right in.

-For the contest Carla ate very low in calories, she even admits being afraid to eat up to 1600 that the Reverse Taper calculator suggested her.
+For the contest Lita ate very low in calories, she even admits that she was unwilling to eat up to 1600 that the Reverse Taper calculator suggested because she didn’t feel it was right for her.
+Lita is an independent woman who obviously likes to think for herself.
 For the training she followed the Venus Index Workout Phase 1 and then progressed to phase 2.

 The truth is that there is no perfect weight for all women.
-The weight will differ based on the height, and genetics.
-Only you can determine what your best, healthiest, and happiest weight is once you arrive there and see a figure you like, and feel good about it.
+The weight will differ based on height and genetics.
+Only you can determine what your best, healthiest, and happiest weight is once you arrive there and see a figure you like and feel good about.